 The Burnie Chamber of Commerce & Industry provides Burnie, and the coastal region, with a voice to advance and protect the commercial, development and economic interests of Burnie.

 - Networking Opportunity – To develop contacts and network with like-minded business owners/operators or others with specialised knowledge and skills.

 - Invitations to Events – The BCCI members are often asked to attend business forums and events.

-- High Profile Guest Speakers – The BCCI enjoys high profile guest speakers at each annual dinner and quality topical speakers at our fortnightly breakfast networking sessions and occasionally at our regular meetings.
+- High Profile Guest Speakers – The BCCI enjoys high profile guest speakers at each annual dinner and quality topical speakers at our fortnightly breakfast networking sessions and occasionally at our monthly general meetings.

 - Informative – At each meeting of the BCCI reports are given as to the activity within the commercial areas of the City, what is new and what issues are of concern.

 - Input – As a representative or member you can express your view and participate in the decision making of the Chamber, including the recommendation of action or lobbying by the Chamber to local, state or federal government levels.

-- Access to Information - BCCI (in conjunction with TCCI) presents regular seminars and training sessions relating to business operations, workplace health & safety and has a hotine to assist members in HR matters relating to the Fair Work Act.
+- Access to Information – BCCI (in conjunction with TCCI) presents regular seminars and training sessions relating to business operations, workplace health & safety and has a hotline to assist members in HR matters relating to the Fair Work Act.

 The BNW comprises of members that are: